digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/packagemanagement.rst

 Therefore, for two participants to synchronize on a transaction that uses packages contained in a certain DAR, both participant operators must upload and vet the same DAR and its contained packages before the transaction is submitted.

-If one of the involved participants doesn't know about the packages of a certain DAR, then transaction submission will be rejected with an error
+If the DAR has not been uploaded to one of the involved participants or it has not been vetted, then transaction submissions are rejected with a
-``NO_DOMAIN_FOR_SUBMISSION`` (with additional metadata listing which package has not been vetted on which participant).
+``NO_DOMAIN_FOR_SUBMISSION`` error (with additional metadata listing which package has not been vetted on which participant).
-This can happen if the DAR has not been uploaded to the participant node or it has not been vetted.

 .. note::
     The unit of Daml code for which a Canton participant can issue topology transactions is the Daml package.
-    However, in practice, for ensuring that transactions can be successfully submitted using any package of a specific DAR, the Canton vetting APIs act at the DAR level (i.e. for all of a DAR's packages, transactionally).
+    However, in practice, to ensure that transactions can be successfully submitted using any package of a specific DAR, the Canton vetting APIs act at the DAR level (i.e. for all of a DAR's packages, transactionally).
     The APIs in question are the console commands: ``participant.dars.vetting.enable`` and ``participant.dars.vetting.disable`` as well as the Admin API calls: ``PackageService.vetDar`` and ``PackageService.unvetDar``.